mwintersmith2020/marks-little-lam/README.md

 And while investors have poured multi-billions into GPU fabrication, model training and related activities, the opportunity to refactor the back-office using AI has been largely overlooked -- and frankly starved of investment.

 This article is not going to delve into the economics driving this -- perhaps that will be a future discussion.
-But SaaS applications are bottom-line driven e.g. "How much can we reduce headcount by using this SaaS app?"
-Whereas, GenAI solutions (which LAM is) promise to be top-line driven -- i.e. "What new revenue and value can be unlocked once employees have been freed from the tyranny of self-service SaaS apps"?
+But SaaS applications are bottom-line driven e.g. *"How much can we reduce headcount by using this SaaS app?"*  Whereas, GenAI solutions (which LAM is) aspire to be top-line driven -- i.e. *"What new revenue and value can be unlocked once employees have been freed from the tyranny of self-service SaaS apps"?*

 LAM is the tool to do this.
-Unfortunately the necessary scaffolding to fully implement **_LAM does not exist yet_**.
+Unfortunately the required scaffolding to fully implement LAM **_does not exist yet_**.
 The purpose of this article (and the associated toolkit code) is to jump-start this initiative.

 ### NOT A TECHNOLOGY PROBLEM

-The conceptual building blocks required to build a LAM  currently exists in rough draft form through a myriad of white papers and sample code -- and possibly a small number of commercial tools.
-We are confident that a LAM can be assembled from an assortment of existing tools, models and libraries.
+The conceptual building blocks required to build a LAM  currently exist in rough draft form through a myriad of white papers and sample code -- and possibly a small number of commercial tools.
+We are confident that a LAM can be assembled from this assortment of existing tools, models and libraries.
 So implementation is not technology constrained.
 Rather, the biggest impediments are these:

 1.  **WHAT IS A LAM?**  Apart from Rabbit, no one actually knows what a LAM is -- thus a formal definition and software specification is needed.
 2.  **HOW DO YOU TEST IT?**  If someone claims to have built a LAM, how would you validate that claim?
 Thus a verification methodology to test compliance with the LAM-spec is also required.